jeekang/80-characters/README.md

 # 80-characters
 A simple line checker for code written in C.

-Useful tool for checking one's code's style.
+Useful tool for checking code for proper style.

 Marks all lines that are longer than 80 characters,